Ameba-AIoT/ameba-arduino-doc/source/ameba_d/amb23/Example_Guides/USB/USB - HID Gamepad.rst

 |image02|

-On Windows, gamepad input can also be viewed by going to "Control Panel" -> "Devices and Printers" -> "Realtek USB HID" -> "Game Controller Settings" -> "Properties".
-The buttons and axes should also show changing values here.
+On Windows, gamepad input can also be viewed by going to :guilabel:`Control Panel -> Devices and Printers -> Realtek USB HID -> Game Controller Settings -> Properties` The buttons and axes should also show changing values here.

 |image03|